wowzoo/bedrock-demo/README.md

 # Bedrock Demo
 This repository is a Gen AI demo using claude 3.
-It contains 5 pre-builts examples which help customers getting started with the Amazon Bedrock.
+It contains 5 pre-built examples which help customers getting started with the Amazon Bedrock.

+> [!NOTE]
+> This demo originally had five examples, but two of them involve customer data, so we are not sharing them.
+If you'd like to know which ones, please contact us.
+In that case, we still can't give you the data, but we will share the code.

 ![Pic 1.](architecture.png)